decentraland/documentation/content/creator/sdk7/getting-started/preview-scene.md

 {{< hint warning >}}
-**📔 Note**   To preview old scenes that were built for older versions of the SDK, you must set the corresponding version of `decentraland-ecs` in your project's `package.json` file.
+**📔 Note**:  To preview old scenes that were built for older versions of the SDK, you must set the corresponding version of `decentraland-ecs` in your project's `package.json` file.
 {{< /hint >}}